gdiaz384/py3TranslateLLM/README.md

     - You are free to use the software as long as you do not infringe on the [freedoms](//www.gnu.org/philosophy/free-sw.en.html#four-freedoms) of other people.
     - Summary: Feel free to use it, modify it, and distribute it to an unlimited extent, but *if you distribute binary files of this program outside of your organization*, then please make the source code for those binaries available.
     - The imperative to make source code available also applies if using this program as part of a server *if that server can be accessed by people outside of your organization*.
 For additional details, consult the license text.
-    - Binaries for py3TranslateLLM.py made with pyinstaller, or another program that can make binaries, also fall under GNU Affero GPL v3.
-        - This assumes the licenses for libraries used in the binary are compatible with one another.
-If the licenses used for a particular binary are not compatible with one another, then the resulting binary is not considered redistributable.
-Only lawyers can determine that, and also only lawyers need to worry about it.